-once more reborn of real initiates.
-In the Talmud, Paul is referred to as the "lit-tle one."
+once more reborn or real initiates.
+In the Talmud, Paul is referred to as the "little one."
 See also I Samuel x.
 6.

-6. Jesus' mother was Mariam or Miriam; married to her husband, yet an immaculate Virgin, but had several children besides Jesus.
-(See Matt. xiii, 55-56; xxvii, 156; Mark vi, 3; xv, 40; xvi.
-1.)
+6. Jesus' mother was Mariam or Miriam: married to her husband, yet an immaculate Virgin. but had several children besides Jesus.
+(See Matt. xiii, 55-56; xxvii, 156; Mark vi, 3; xv, 40; xvi, I.)

-7. Jesus is similarly endowed. cans.
-Casts out

-i. e., " the being who excels in intelligence," and in the Greek "dragon," or "he who sees and watches."
-Thus "serpents and dragons of wisdom mean more than the words themselves convey.
+7. Jesus is simi-Passes his life with sinners and publicans.
+Casts out demons.
+Washes ples, descends into i. e., "the being who excels in intelligence," and in the Greek "dragon," or "he who sees and watches."
+Thus "serpents and dragons of wisdom" mean more than the words themselves convey.